nickorsk2017/formMOD/README.md

 We will be very happy if you help us and open community, just set a star here.

-You can make a great apps faster and easy.
+You can create a great apps faster and easy.

 We are working for you!
 Thank you!